 Kids wave from the shade of enormous trees.

-We are near the border of Burkina Faso in Northern Ghana and it’s the tradition of painting bright designs across houses that I’ve come to see.
+We’re near the border of Burkina Faso in Northern Ghana and it’s the tradition of painting bright designs across houses that I see.

-The housing designs are abstract geometric and stylised animal figures, either painted on a flat surfaces or molded into relief across walls.
+Their designs are abstract geometric and stylized animal figures, either painted on a flat surfaces or molded into relief across the earthen walls.

 DESIGNS OF SIRIGU ¹

-Pottery is another traditional skill of the Sirigu women.
+Pottery is another traditional skill of Sirigu women

-At the NGO pottery workshop, the women were surprised, then applauded when they were informed – via Rashid – that my country New Zealand, had a female leader (Prime Minister Helen Clarke, at the time).
+At the NGO pottery workshop, the women were surprised and applauded when they were told, via Rashid, that my country New Zealand had a female leader (Prime Minister Helen Clarke, at the time).

-Sirigu women are very much confined within a patrilineal society.
+I confine Sirigu women within a patrilineal society

 “The man is the head of the family, who may have one or more wives.
 The senior wife has the central room of the compound.
 The other women may have their own rooms joined to the senior room by circular walls.
 The head of the family may have other brothers and their wives and children living in the compound.